brunaopdejesus/ctp/README.md

-# computational thinking with python
+# computational thinking with python :computer:
-projects made in python with and without orientation
+projects made in python with or without orientation